AylinZhao/leetcode/README.md

 # leetcode
-This repository is a record of 300 leetcode problems in the year of 2020
+The repository is the solution of 300 leetcode problems.